-What’s not good is being extremely motivated and lose it after a period of time.
+What’s not good is being extremely motivated and lose it after a while.
 You spend so many hours learning it.
 When I say hours, I mean like 3-4 hours a day.
 You feel like you have to master it in a short period of time.
 Don’t do that.
 Learning a new language isn’t a race.

 I bet you’ve heard the story of the turtle and the rabbit.
 Don’t be like the rabbit.
 Don’t go all out, save a little.
 You have to keep your excitement and motivation balanced.

-Grammar Vs Pronunciation
+Grammar Vs Pronunciation (vocabulary)

 The most important question when it comes to learning a foreign language is, which one should you prioritize more, the grammar or the pronunciation?

 I unintentionally expose myself to the language first.
-So, when I decided to start learning a foreign language, I’d naturally prioritize both because it’s equally important.
+So, when I decided to start learning a foreign language I’d naturally prioritize both because it’s equally important.

-Don’t make an excuse like “I don’t know how to pronounce this and that”, when the fact is, you can just list down all the difficult words and start improving them.
+Don’t make an excuse like “I don’t know how to pronounce this and that” when the fact is you can just list down all the difficult words and start improving them.

-Don't wait, Just Talk
+Don't Wait.
+Just Talk

-When learning a second language, one needs to learn to practice and make use of any skills they have, be it writing or speaking.
-You’re good in writing – that’s great, but don’t just stop there, speak.
+When learning a second language one needs to learn to practice and make use of any skills they have, be it writing or speaking.
+You’re good at writing – that’s great, but don’t just stop there, speak.

 Then, I worked like crazy polishing my pronunciation and care less about the grammar.
-The result is, I gained confidence when speaking in English.
-As time passed by, I learn to improve my grammar.
+The result is I gained confidence when speaking in English.
+As time passed by I learn to improve my grammar.
 I’m happy with where I’m right now with my English skills.
-I still don’t like doing presentations, though 😀
+I still don’t like doing presentations though.

 Resources And Methods